battmanux/swiplr/README.md

 First of all, install SWI-Prolog.
 Make sure swipl binary is in your path.

-> I tested it on both windows and linux.
+> I tested it once on windows.
+I manly use it from Linux.
-> 64bit Windows seemed to miss swipl.exe, but 32bit works fine.
+> 64bit Windows seemed to miss swipl.exe, but 32bit worked fine.
+In case windows version looks broken and you need it, let me know!

 Then you can install the R package: